A Dedicated Personal Injury Law Firm Serving Maryland Nursing Home Abuse Cases

-The great majority of nursing home abuse claims are resolved through private settlement.
-Even if the nursing home is stubborn and a lawsuit must be filed, chances are good that your claim will be settled before trial anyway.
+The great majority of nursing home abuse claims in Maryland are resolved through private settlement.
+Even if the nursing home is stubborn and a lawsuit must be filed, chances are good that your claim will be settled before trial.
 Our reputation has preceded us, and most defendants simply don’t want to mess with us in court.

 “We owe so much to Mr. Schloss and you for taking care of us and leading the way when times were tough.
 Money can’t buy that kind of dedication.” – A Maryland Client

 “You have taught me so much about patience and the law.
 My wife and I both believe you have done an excellent job watching out for our best interests.
 It’s because of your hard work that we have had about the best year since the start of this whole mess.” – Another Maryland Client

 Our Other Areas of Practice